- 30 High School Clubs You Can Start Now - November 17, 2017

 Note that this is not true for all universities.
 Oftentimes, the college will specify whether international students are evaluated on a need-blind or need-aware basis, so do some research on the specific colleges you are applying to in order to find out how important your financial need will be in your application process.

-In addition, as an international student, it is important to stress in your application how you will be a unique and positive addition to the specific US college or university.
+In addition, as an international student, it is important to stress in your application how you will be a unique and positive addition to a specific U.S. college or university.
 This means that applicants may want to consider stressing the diversity they can bring in their application through their essays and extracurriculars.

 Lastly, for more one-on-one help with your college applications and the entire college admissions process, check out our College Application Guidance Program.